 External Review of Guidelines

+BC health care professionals and relevant stakeholders are invited to participate as external reviewers for the draft version of BC Guidelines.
 Peer review is a critical component of the guideline development process.
 New and existing guidelines that have undergone substantive changes are subject to external review to make sure they are clearly written, practical and free of errors.

-We depend on B.C. health care professionals to review our draft guidelines.
-Our external review involves 1) regular mail sent to a random sample of B.C. physicians and relevant specialists, and 2) emails to a group of key partners in areas such as pharmacy, laboratory procedures, health authorities, public health, and professional colleges and associations.
+We depend on BC health care professionals to review our draft guidelines.
+Our external review involves 1) regular mail sent to a random sample of BC physicians and relevant specialists, and 2) emails to a group of key partners in areas such as pharmacy, laboratory procedures, health authorities, public health, and professional colleges and associations.
 All feedback received is reviewed by the GPAC guideline working group.
 For more information on our external review process, please see the GPAC Handbook.

 Earning Credit for Continuing Professional Development

 Physicians who act as external reviewers for BC Guidelines may be eligible to receive credit towards continuing professional development or continuing medical education.
 For more information, see Continuing Professional Development (CPD) Credits.

 Earning Mainpro+ credits and Maintenance of Certification Credits

 Peer reviewers for BC Guidelines are eligible for continuing professional development credit: family physicians may self-claim Mainpro+ credits with the College of Family Physicians of Canada; and specialist physicians may self-claim Maintenance of Certification credits with the Royal College of Physicians and Surgeons of Canada.